Learn to use the RICE Framework formula to prioritize your projects, calculate the score, and thoroughly understand its meaning.

 8 – about 1K or more people

 4. Collect Diverse Opinions for Expert Assessment

 Estimating the backlog on one’s own has a few drawbacks.

 First of all, you miss out on expert estimations.
-It’s unlikely that anybody else but the engineers can accurately tell how long is a feature to ship.
-PMs will estimate user impact better, whereas stakeholders impact on business.
+It’s unlikely that anybody else but the engineers can accurately tell how long a feature takes to ship.
+PMs will estimate user impact better, whereas stakeholders’ Impact on business.

 Secondly, making your teammates estimate the criteria will help them to be more conscious about their tasks.
-A better understanding of users and business needs affects their day-to-day decision-making when doing the job.
-Those tiny decisions are what create the team clarity and shared understanding in the end.
+A better understanding of users’ and business needs affects their day-to-day decision-making when doing the job.
+Those tiny decisions create the team clarity and shared experience in the end.

-This one follows the collaborative prioritization we’ve mentioned in the previous tip.
-When all the teammates have assigned their scores, it’s interesting to look at them and compare.
+This one follows the collaborative prioritization we mentioned in the previous tip.
+When all the teammates have assigned their scores, looking at and comparing them is fascinating.
 You may find out that someone on the team:

 - has a unique point of view on the project the other team members haven’t thought about